Welcome to the only place on the internet which gives a former hedge fund manager’s insights on the TrendSpider vs TradingView debate.

 In the case of TradingView, the free version (Basic) includes charts, backtesting, screening, candlestick recognition, multi time frame analysis, and trading through approved brokers.
 However, note that data is delayed by 15 minutes on the free plan.
 Real time data requires a paid subscription and an add-on fee for the relevant exchange.
 Also, the free version is ad-supported which is quite frustrating.

-Meanwhile, TrendSpider’s cheapest option (Essential) includes charts, automated trendline & pattern recognition, real-time scanning, backtesting, and multi time frame analysis.
+Meanwhile, TrendSpider’s cheapest option (Standard) includes charts, automated trendline & pattern recognition, real-time scanning, backtesting, and multi time frame analysis.
 Note, although TrendSpider doesn’t have a free version, real-time data is included in the price of all of its paid plans.

 TrendSpider Free Trial & Discounts